-Electrochemical Biosensors is a simple device.
+Electrochemical Biosensor is a simple device.
 It measures the measurement of electronic current, ionic or by conductance changes carried by bio-electrodes.

-The Biosensors are based on the electrons movement, i.e. electronic current determination as a reaction of enzyme-catalyzed redox reaction.
-Generally a normal contact voltage passes through the electrodes to analyze.
+The Biosensors are based on the movement of the electron, i.e. electronic current determination as a reaction of the enzyme-catalyzed redox reaction.
+Generally, a normal contact voltage passes through the electrodes to analyze.
 In the enzymatic reaction which produces the substrate or product can transfer the electrons with the surface of electrodes to be reduced.

-As a result an alternate current flow can be measured.
+As a result, an alternate current flow can be measured.
 The substrate concentration is directly proportional to the magnitude of the current.
-The reduction of oxygen is acquired through the oxygen electrodes and it is a simple way to from an Amperometric biosensor.
+The reduction of oxygen is acquired through the oxygen electrodes and it is a simple way to form an Amperometric biosensor.
 The example is the determination of glucose by glucose.

-The above description is about the first generation of Amperometric biosensor and it has a direct transfer of electrons which are released from the electrodes are having some difficulties.
-The second generation Amperometric biosensors are developed in a mediator takes the electrons and transfer to the electrodes.
+The above description is about the first generation of Amperometric biosensor and it has a direct transfer of electrons that are released from the electrodes are having some difficulties.
+The second-generation Amperometric biosensors are developed in a mediator takes the electrons and transfer to the electrodes.

 Blood Glucose Biosensor

-The blood glucose Biosensors are used widely throughout the world for diabetic patients.
-It has a single use disposable electrodes with glucose oxide and derivatives of a mediator (Ferrocence) and the shape of the blood glucose Biosensor looks like a watch pen.
-With the help of hydrophilic mesh electrodes are converted.
-The Blood glucose Biosensor is a good example of Amperometric Biosensor.
+Blood glucose Biosensors are used widely throughout the world for diabetic patients.
+It has a single-use disposable electrode with glucose oxide and derivatives of a mediator (Ferrocene) and the shape of the blood glucose Biosensor looks like a watch pen.
+With the help of hydrophilic mesh, electrodes are converted.
+Blood glucose Biosensor is a good example of an Amperometric Biosensor.

 In this type of Biosensors changes the concentration of ionic is determined by the ion-selective electrodes in this pH electrodes are used most commonly.
 Hence a large amount of enzymatic reactions is involved in the release of hydrogen ions.
 Ammonia-selective and Corbondioxide selective electrodes are some other important electrodes.